pingcap/docs-appdev/en/_index.md

 TiDB supports the MySQL protocol and most of the MySQL features.
 In general, to develop your application based on TiDB, you  can use either native driver/connectors or popular third-party frameworks like ORM and migration tools.

-This document lists some of the app development guides that show you how to build simple applications based on TiDB.
+This series of documents are app development guides that show you how to build simple applications based on TiDB.

 <NavColum>
 <ColumnTitle><strong>About App Development Guide</strong></ColumnTitle>